Aboliss/TrashifierApp/README.md

 # 🗑️ Trashifier

 A Flutter-based mobile application that helps you never miss trash collection day again!
-Trashifier is your personal waste management assistant that keeps track of different types of trash pickup schedules and sends you timely notifications.
+Trashifier is your personal waste management assistant that keeps track of different types of trash pickup schedules, sends you timely notifications, and provides a convenient home screen widget for quick access to your next pickup information.

 ## 🖼️ Screens
 ![dark mode screenshot](screenshot-dark.png)